metalhead6666/MedicalInformatics/README.md

+# MedicalInformatics
-# Assignments for the Medical Informatics course
+Assignments for the Medical Informatics course